pro-crafting/WorldFuscator/README.md

 * Fuscates to Ender Stone (NON CHANGEABLE)

 ## Debug Mode
 The debug mode prints information about the fuscation in the console.
-It also allows to save chunks as .mcp files.
+It also allows to save chunks as .mcdp files.
-.mcp files contain every information sent by the server about a chunk saved into a file.
+.mcdp files contain every information sent by the server about a chunk saved into a file.
 This includes:
 * Blocks & Block State
 * Lighting
 * Tile Entities
 * Biome

+At the same time, .chunk files are written.
+These contain only informaion about the blocks.

 This is enabled either by changing the configuration file, or by wielding the mighty BLAZE_ROD.

+The files are saved in plugins/WorldFuscator/chunks/<worldname>/

 ## Example Configuration
 ```